joaopgrassi/blog/src/content/posts/2018/powershell-sql-data-compare-sync/index.md

 And that's it!
 You have an updated database again :)

-**Disclosure 1**: This was the solution that was the fastest to build and that brought immediate value to us.
+**Note 1**: This was the solution that was the fastest to build and that brought immediate value to us.
 It might not be the most perfect one though.
 In the end, we had to choose the approach that [would bring the most value with minimal efforts](https://www.codeproject.com/Articles/824234/Pareto-Programming).
 Also, I'm  a PowerShell noob so please,  if you find something that can be improved let me know in the comments!

-**Disclosure 2**: This post is basically about Redgate SQL Data Compare but this is not a promoted post nor I'm benefiting from it.
+**Note 2**: This post is basically about Redgate SQL Data Compare but this is not a promoted post nor I'm benefiting from it.
 We already use their products in our office and this was just a way of sharing our use case.

 Hope this was helpful.